I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemui-devqueryprintex.md

 <p> </p>

 ## -remarks
-<p>A user interface plug-in's <code>IPrintOemUI::DevQueryPrintEx</code> method performs the same types of operations as the <a href="https://msdn.microsoft.com/library/windows/hardware/ff547576">DevQueryPrintEx</a> function that is exported by user-mode printer interface DLLs.
-You can use this method to enhance the functionality provided by the <b>DevQueryPrintEx</b> function.
-Like the <b>DevQueryPrintEx</b> function, the <code>IPrintOemUI::DevQueryPrintEx</code> method's responsibility is to determine if the print job described by the supplied DEVMODEW structure can be printed.</p>

-<p>When the driver's <b>DevQueryPrintEx</b> function is called, it checks the DEVMODEW structure, along with the currently selected printer options, to determine if the job is printable.
-If it is not, the function returns <b>FALSE</b>.
-If the job appears to be printable, the function calls the <code>IPrintOemUI::DevQueryPrintEx</code> method in each user interface plug-in associated with the driver.
-If all <code>IPrintOemUI::DevQueryPrintEx</code> methods return S_OK, then <b>DevQueryPrintEx</b> returns <b>TRUE</b>.
-Thus, a job is not printable unless the <b>DevQueryPrintEx</b> function and all <code>IPrintOemUI::DevQueryPrintEx</code> methods declare it to be printable.</p>

-<p>If <code>IPrintOemUI::DevQueryPrintEx</code> methods are exported by multiple user interface plug-ins, the methods are called in the order that the plug-ins are specified for installation.</p>

-<p>For more information about creating and installing user interface plug-ins, see <a href="NULL">Customizing Microsoft's Printer Drivers</a>.</p>

-<p>A user interface plug-in's <code>IPrintOemUI::DevQueryPrintEx</code> method performs the same types of operations as the <a href="https://msdn.microsoft.com/library/windows/hardware/ff547576">DevQueryPrintEx</a> function that is exported by user-mode printer interface DLLs.
+<p>A user interface plug-in's <code>IPrintOemUI::DevQueryPrintEx</code> method performs the same types of operations as the <a href="..\winddiui\nf-winddiui-devqueryprintex.md">DevQueryPrintEx</a> function that is exported by user-mode printer interface DLLs.
 You can use this method to enhance the functionality provided by the <b>DevQueryPrintEx</b> function.
 Like the <b>DevQueryPrintEx</b> function, the <code>IPrintOemUI::DevQueryPrintEx</code> method's responsibility is to determine if the print job described by the supplied DEVMODEW structure can be printed.</p>

 <p>When the driver's <b>DevQueryPrintEx</b> function is called, it checks the DEVMODEW structure, along with the currently selected printer options, to determine if the job is printable.
 If it is not, the function returns <b>FALSE</b>.
 If the job appears to be printable, the function calls the <code>IPrintOemUI::DevQueryPrintEx</code> method in each user interface plug-in associated with the driver.
 If all <code>IPrintOemUI::DevQueryPrintEx</code> methods return S_OK, then <b>DevQueryPrintEx</b> returns <b>TRUE</b>.
 Thus, a job is not printable unless the <b>DevQueryPrintEx</b> function and all <code>IPrintOemUI::DevQueryPrintEx</code> methods declare it to be printable.</p>